Lotoshino

 Lotoshino (Лотошино́) is an urban locality (an urban-type settlement) and the administrative center of Lotoshinsky District of Moscow Oblast, Russia.
 It is the least populous administrative center of a district in Moscow Oblast.
 Population:

 Lotoshino was first mentioned in a chronicle in 1478.
-Under the Russian Empire, it was a village within Volokolamsky Uyezd of Moscow Governorate, but did not even have a status of a volost center.
+Under the Russian Empire, it was a village within Volokolamsky Uyezd of Moscow Governorate, but it was not even a volost center.
 It became the administrative center of the district in 1929, when Moscow Oblast was founded.
 In 1951, it was granted urban-type settlement status.